NoCheatPlus/Docs/Development/Discussion/Design.md

 In addition we could/should check that way using the full bounding box of the player, which is more simple due to regarding the move along one axis at a time.

-## Vertical friction issues

-With vertical friction, moving out of water, usually the next move still has water friction, but it may happen that it's air friction.
-This is already an in-air move, but it might also happen on the second in-air move.

-Solution:
-* Track more fine grained on-ground/resetcond/etc. states with objects.
-Keep 3 moves at least.
-Such will allow simpler workarounds for a range of oddities and transitions.
-Uncertain: could track more than three, even on-demand.

 ## Track sequences of (continuous) violations.

 Reduce false positives by tracking continuous violations.